varenya/elpsykongroo/content/blog/separation-of-concept-and-syntax/index.md

 ### VueJS:

-In case of **VueJS** it is achieved using property accessor's i.e. getters/setters.
-When ever a variable is accessed or changed Vue automatically triggers and UI update there by ***reacting*** to the changes.
+In the case of **VueJS** it is achieved using property accessors i.e. getters/setters.
+Whenever a variable is accessed or changed Vue automatically triggers a UI update thereby ***reacting*** to the changes.

 ```jsx
 var vm = new Vue({